HomeSellingExpert brand logo

 In this case, you may be able to get out of the auction contract.

-This is a really complicated area of law though, and you should absolutely consult with a legal specialist if you're hoping to challenge the premise of the sale.
+This is a really complicated area of law though, and you should absolutely consult with a specialist if you're hoping to challenge the premise of the sale.

 1.4.
 Arranging Short Term Finance